 Whether it is a collapsed trench wall, that buries a worker or falling of a scaffolding that was not secured correctly.

 It’s an unfortunate fact that too many workers get injured at construction sites, just by the nature of the dangerous environment.
-If this should happen to you, call the San Antonio Construction Accident Attorneys at Ford and Laurel immediately.
+If this should happen to you, call the Laredo Construction Accident Lawyers at Ford and Laurel immediately.

 There are many different causes for construction accidents that can lead to very serious injuries, such as explosions, being run over by heavy machinery or hurt by malfunctioning equipment, injuries caused by lack of proper safety gear or product liability claims due to defective Construction Equipment.

-Having been injured on the work place can be a very traumatic experience, if you are in that position don’t hesitate to contact the Law Office of Ford and Laurel to get the best legal representation from a San Antonio Construction Accident Lawyer.
-Sandra D. Laurel is Board Certified in Personal Injury, so what better partner can you get on your site as a Construction Accident Lawyer in San Antonio, who has defended many cases in favor of their clients.
+Having been injured on the workplace can be a very traumatic experience, if you are in that position don’t hesitate to contact the Law Office of Ford and Laurel to get sound legal representation from a Laredo Construction Accident Lawyer.
+Sandra D. Laurel is Certified by the Texas Board of Legal Specialization in Personal Injury, would you not want to have this kind of partner on your site as a Construction Accident Lawyers in Laredo, who has defended many cases in favor of their clients.
 You need a strong Construction Accident Attorney to put the Insurance Companies in their place.

 In the Nation we experienced 4,383 fatal work injuries in 2012 according to preliminary data from the Department of labor.
-Fatalities were the highest in the Construction and Oil and Gas extraction Industry.
+Fatalities were the highest in the Construction and Oil and Gas extraction Industries.

-Construction accidents are responsible for one in five work place related fatalities and that is despite all the strong safety precautions the companies are obligated to enact.
+Construction accidents are responsible for one in five workplace-related fatalities and that is despite all the strong safety precautions the companies are obligated to enact.
 Reality shows that 60% of the workers never received the required basic safety training.
-What ever the cause for the accident, you have rights to receive compensation for your trauma.
+Whatever the cause for the accident, you have the rights to receive compensation for your trauma.

 The top 4 Injuries that might be the cause of fatalities in the construction industry.